If your feedback has ever failed or fallen flat, you’re in good company. Feedback training…

 - The clarity of your feedback gets measured not at your mouth, but at the other person’s ear.
 So if you can’t see the reaction, you won’t really know if the other person understood what you were saying.
 If you don’t know whether what you said was clear to the other person, you may as well not have said it.

-- Most of communication is nonverbal.
+- Most communication is nonverbal.
 When you see a person’s body language and facial expression, you can adjust how you are delivering the message so they can best hear it.
 The best way to tell if the other person understands you clearly is to look into their eyes, notice if they are fidgeting, folding their arms, etc.

-Navigating Emotional Reactions
+Navigating Emotional Reactions at Work

 The worst thing you can do is ignore emotional reactions.
 Emotions like anger, sadness and fear are part of the human condition, and people shouldn’t have to leave their humanity at home when they come to work.